-Making images out of shapes or out of other images is an art form that translates extremely well to tattoos.
-The human canvas can be broken down into a series of interlocked geometric shapes; aligning a geometric sunflower tattoo with a fitting part of the body can make it seem as if it was always meant to be there.
+Making images out of shapes or out of other images is an art form that translates extremely well to body art, including flower tattoos.
+The human canvas can be broken down into a series of interlocked geometric shapes; aligning a geometric sunflower tattoo design with a fitting part of the body can make it seem as if it was always meant to be there.

 Some geometric tattoos of sunflowers utilize different types or levels of lighting to make the shapes distinct.
 The sunflower itself may be shaped like any other, but the colors or shading make part of it seem to have sharper angles or even different levels of depth or thickness.

 Other styles might have a sunflower behind, around, or on top of a geometric shape that contrasts with it, such as a pentagon or a triangle.
 Shapes “cut out” of a sunflower can have a striking effect, especially if the image is strategically designed around the geometric element.

 Sometimes when it comes to tattoos, bigger is better.
 The more eye-catching, accurate, beautiful, and colorful a tattoo is, the more sunflower fans it can attract.

 When size is added into the mix and a sunflower design covers, say, an entire upper arm or forearm, painstaking dedication and patience are essential.